 At Minc Law, we concentrate on internet-related issues from content removal to online defamation lawsuits.
 We are subject matter experts in online harassment, defamation, extortion, and reputation management.
 These are modern (and growing) areas of law that only a select few law firms have decided to focus on.
 Because of the novelty of this niche, it can be hard to find local, experienced internet attorneys.
 Many people have to consider options beyond their home state in order to find the best attorney for their case.

 Not all lawyers can navigate the intricacies involved with a particular practice area.
 For instance, we do not practice family law (divorce and custody cases).
 If a potential client contacts us about a family law matter, we will refer them to a better-suited attorney.
 Likewise, many clients find us after their business or personal attorney encounters an internet-related issue that exceeds the scope of their practice.

 For example, let’s say your divorce attorney discovers nude images of you posted during your divorce (a common form of internet blackmail).
 While they handle the divorce component of your case, they contact us to assist with the removal of the negative online content.
 This gives you the best of both worlds: experts who can handle two separate pressing legal issues simultaneously.

 Defamation Fact: Truth is a defense to an allegation of defamation in most circumstances.
-Among the six elements required for someone to successfully sue another for defamation is the requirement that the defamer’s statement was false.
+Among the six elements required for someone to successfully sue another for defamation of character is the requirement that the defamer’s statement was false.
 If their statement is true, there is no liability for defamation.
-However, damages resulting from a true statement might still be protected under invasion of privacy laws.
+However, damages resulting from a true statement might still be protected under invasion of privacy (publication of private facts) laws.